 Good hand-washing practices are obviously a must.
 One unexpected bonus of the outbreak has been an enormous uptick in public interest in how to wash your hands properly.
 Make sure you and your team are educated on how to maintain best-practice sanitation at all times.

-Need a brush up?
+Need a brush up on hygiene for hospitality?
 Typsy has several lessons on health and safety.
 Start learning now!

 2. Consider branching out and changing up the offering